Ashdown WWII Camp is a 40 acre site, with a lot of the buildings being rescued from within the Vale of Evesham comprising of:

 All overlooked by the watch tower

-Plus lots of other atmospheric displays & memorabilia
+Plus lots of other atmospheric displays & memorabilia & camp activities

 This website uses cookies.
 By continuing to use this site, you accept our use of cookies.
 Privacy Policy